warrenbalcos/TestAppA/README.md

 # Test App A

-A test app to broadcast echo requests to another app and listen to the echo responses
+A test app to broadcast echo requests to another app and listen to the echo responses.

+features:
+- Submit echo for a content to another app
+- Submit math operations to another app

 ## Getting Started